airwallex/airwallex-payment-android/GUIDE.md

 And we will display the available payment methods based on the shopper's current currency.
 The additional implementation effort for offering a new payment method depends on your type of integration.

 ### Cards
-1. Initializes an `Airwallex` object, it's the Entry-point of the Airwallex SDK.
+1. Initializes an `Airwallex` object, it's the entry-point of the Airwallex SDK.

 ```kotlin
     val airwallex = Airwallex(this)
 ```

-2. Then you can call the `confirmPaymentIntent` method
+2. To confirm the payment intent, you need to call the `confirmPaymentIntent` method.
 ```kotlin
     val listener = object : Airwallex.PaymentListener<PaymentIntent> {
         override fun onSuccess(response: PaymentIntent) {